drunkONdata/display_sense/README.md

 5. Enjoy the dashboard!
 When done, go back to the command line interface and press `ctrl + c` to quit the app.

 ## Future Work

+* Investigate dlib C++ library for advanced, efficient, and scalable face detection
+* Engage visual merchandiser & designers for a greater understanding of relevant storefront metrics and KPIs
+* Replace Flask backend with Dash for more-responsive dynamic plots
+* Integrate system with Raspberry Pi 3 or AWS DeepLens
+* Incorporate AWS Kinesis for easy handling of streaming video
+* Analyze customer sentiment towards specific projects by utilizing head pitch and yaw metrics for gaze tracking
+* Incorporate predictive analytics
+* Incorporate additional metrics on dashboard

 ## Tech Stack: